nobitagit/blog/_posts/2019-7-26-vscode-tip-code-folding.md

 layout: post
 title: "Vs Code one tip a week: code folding"
 ---
+Code folding can make browsing long files easier.
+When we're trying to focus on the big picture without being distracted by smaller details code folding can be an invaluable aid.

 ---
 This is an effort to learn how to get the best out of Vs Code keyboard shortcuts without feeling overwhelmed.

 Learning how to use our favourite IDE without a mouse can make a big difference.